 GlassLab-Research's agenda has four strands:

-- In Strand 1, GlassLab-Research is conducting two meta-analyses on the effects of using video games and computer-based simulations in educational settings.
+- In Strand 1, GlassLab-Research conducted two meta-analyses on the effects of using video games and computer-based simulations in educational settings.
 The games meta-analysis focused on the effects (cognitive, interpersonal, and intrapersonal) of video games in K – 16 classrooms and the meta-analysis of computer-based simulations focused on the cognitive effects of simulations in K-12 STEM education.
-Preliminary executive summaries and at-a-glance briefs for each meta-analysis are available at the links below.
-The public release of the complete meta-analyses is scheduled for Fall 2013.
+Executive summaries and at-a-glance briefs for each meta-analysis are available at the links below.

 - Strand 2 of the GlassLab-Research verifies the use of ECD in the design and development of the GlassLab game-based assessments.
 This qualitative study uses observation of game development activities and playtesting, structured interviews of game and assessment designers, and the collection of design artifacts created during the GlassLab design processes.
 Forthcoming reports describing the use of ECD in the GlassLab game design will be available from this website.

-- Strand 3 involves the design and conduct of a series of validity and efficacy studies to examine how the games and their associated assessments developed by GlassLab influence and measure: (1) learning, (2) the transfer of learning, (3) problem-solving and (4) student engagement in formal education settings.
+- Strand 3 involves the design and conduct of a series of construct validity, enacted validity, and learning studies to examine how the games and their associated assessments developed by GlassLab influence and measure: (1) learning, (2) the transfer of learning, (3) problem-solving, (4) student engagement in formal education settings, and 5) classroom implementation.
 Forthcoming reports describing findings of validity studies will also be available from this website.

 - Strand 4 of the research applies advanced data analytics to student data captured during gameplay to measure directly the activities completed by the student.
 This provides a valuable data source for assessing student engagement and learning within a variety of game-based instructional experiences and complements other more traditional measures of learning, engagement and participation.
 Forthcoming reports on the use of data analytics will also be available from this website.